Midnight in Paris: Critical reception

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 83rd in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 189.

 Faulkner estate

 The William Faulkner estate later filed a lawsuit against Sony Pictures Classics for the film's bit of dialogue, "The past is not dead.
 Actually, it's not even past," a paraphrasing of an often-quoted line from Faulkner's 1950 book Requiem for a Nun ("The past is never dead.
 It's not even past."), claiming that the paraphrasing was an unlicensed use of the estate.
 Faulkner is directly credited in the dialogue when Gil claims to have met the writer at a dinner party (though Faulkner is never physically portrayed in the film).
 Julie Ahrens of the Fair Use Project at the Stanford University's Center for Internet and Society was quoted as saying in response to the charge, "The idea that one person can control the use of those particular words seems ridiculous to me.
 Any kind of literary allusion is ordinarily celebrated.
 This seems to squarely fall in that tradition."
 Sony's response stated that they consider the action "a frivolous lawsuit".
 In July 2013, a federal judge in Mississippi dismissed the lawsuit on fair use grounds.